Zion Photo Tour

 - Drive Time: Around 60-90 mins each way.

 - Time Spent on Location: Approx 5 hrs

 - Tour Meetup Location: You will meet at our office in Kanab, UT.
 The address will be given in your confirmation email.
-This is a safe place to park your vehicle.
-You can leave any valuables indoors.
-Once you arrive, we’ll ask you to load your gear and sign a liability release waiver.
-Contact us if you are unable to get to the meet-up spot and we’ll make alternate arrangements.
+This is a safe place to park your vehicle and you can leave any valuables inside.
+Once you arrive, you'll load your gear and sign a liability release waiver.
 Las Vegas is the closest major airport to Kanab.
 There is no public transportation to Kanab, so you’ll need your own rental car or private vehicle.
 We recommend that you stay in a hotel in Kanab the evening of your tour.
-There are many good hotels in the area like Hampton Inn, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.
+There are many good hotels in the area like the Best Western, Hampton Inn, Holiday Inn Express, Comfort Inn & Suites, and the Canyons Botique.

 - Permits: We hold commercial use permits for Zion National Park.